rradczewski/ymmv/_drafts/expect-redux-blackbox-testing-for-redux.md

          ERROR_WHILE_CALLING      {"error":{ ... }}
 ```

 While it's tempting to assert on the resulting state instead of the actions that are dispatched, I see the actions as the definitive effect of a process and less what the state will result in (which is derived from just those actions anyway).
-Asserting on the actions will decouple the behavior I'm implementing from the implementation of the state that would follow - we're testing the transition given the state, not the resulting state.
+Asserting on the actions will decouple the behavior I'm implementing from the implementation of the state that would follow - we're testing the transition given a prior state, not the resulting state.

 And it's still quite fast: The exhaustive test suite of `expect-redux` with 70 individual testcases takes less than 2 seconds on my machine to run, even though it creates redux stores for each test, uses `setTimeout` to "assert" that something won't happen and tests how errors are rendered.